-The following general policies and practices apply to initial and renewal eligibility for University scholarship and funded programs, in addition to each program’s specific eligibility criteria:
+The following general policies and practices apply to initial and renewal eligibility for Saint Louis University scholarship and funded programs, in addition to each program’s specific eligibility criteria:

-- Undergraduate Scholarship/Award eligibility for Transfer scholarships is for a maximum of six semesters for the Phi Theta Kappa and Jesuit Transfer Scholarships or four semesters for the St. Louis Community College Honors and J. Paul Fechter Service Scholarships, or until the completion of a first baccalaureate degree, whichever occurs first.
+- Undergraduate scholarship/award eligibility for transfer scholarships is for a maximum of six semesters for the Phi Theta Kappa and Jesuit Transfer scholarships, or until the completion of a first baccalaureate degree, whichever occurs first.

-- Scholarship students, who do not enroll as full-time, undergraduate, day school (non SPS) students, forfeit their Scholarship eligibility from that date forward.
-The exception to this policy is for students approved for a Scholarship Leave of Absence.
-Contact the Office of Student Financial Services for Scholarship Leave of Absence policies and procedures before enrolling less than full-time or withdrawing from the University for any/all reasons.
+- Scholarship students, who do not enroll as full-time, undergraduate, day school (non-SPS) students, forfeit their scholarship eligibility from that date forward.
+The exception to this policy is for students approved for a scholarship deferment.
+Contact the Office of Student Financial Services for scholarship deferment policies and procedures before enrolling less than full-time or withdrawing from the University for any/all reasons.

 - The award value of University merit-based scholarship programs is established in the initial admission entry year and renewed at that same award value, provided the scholar demonstrates renewal eligibility.

 - Undergraduate scholarship/award eligibility is only for the fall and spring semesters of the academic year.

 - Residence life scholarships require housing in University residence halls/apartments and/or billing of residence life charges through the Office of Student Financial Services.

 - Students eligible for University benefit programs (child/spouse, faculty/staff, SSM, FACHEX, tuition exchange) are not eligible to receive other University funded assistance programs.

 - Students eligible for the child/spouse, faculty/staff, FACHEX, or tuition exchange University benefit will be assessed a per course handling fee each semester.